nodeSolidServer/solid-auth-client/README.md

 When the user is not found from the IDP, the session will be `null`, and the `fetch` will be a plain old fetch.

+Auth flows like OIDC require the user to give consent on their identity provider.
+In such cases, this function redirects the user to their auth provider, which sort of breaks the promise.
+All you have to do is call `currentUser` when the user gives consent and lands back in your app.

 If there's an error during the auth handshake, the Promise will reject.